Oualid Mhamdi

-Oualid Mhamdi (born 20 May 2003) is a professional footballer who plays as a right-back for the German club SC Verl.
+Oualid Mhamdi (born 20 May 2003) is a professional footballer who plays as a right-back for the German club 1.
+FC Heidenheim.
 Born in Germany, he is a youth international for Morocco.

 Club career

 Mhamdi is a youth product of SV Falke Bergrath, Alemannia Aachen, and Viktoria Köln.
 He made his professional debut as a last minute substitute with Viktoria Köln in a 2–0 loss to Borussia Dortmund II in the 3.
 Liga on 2 April 2022.
 He transferred to 2.
 Bundesliga side Greuther Fürth on 3 June 2022, signing a contract until 2025.

 On 3 February 2025, Mhamdi signed with SC Verl in 3.
 Liga.

+On 22 May 2026, Mhamdi signed a four-year contract with 1.
+FC Heidenheim.

 International career

 Born in Germany, Mhamdi is of Moroccan descent.
 He played for the Morocco U20s in a set of matches in October 2022.